stainsby/uniscala-json/README.md

 Like `+` and `++`, this operation adds or overrides values corresponding to the keys at the highest level only.
 It doesn't recurse through any objects that the keys point to.

+So far we've covered basic collection-based operations.
+For more transformation techniques, continue on the 'Paths' and  'Tree operations' below.

+### Paths

+Nested JSON objects give JSON a hierarchical structure.
+SInce version 0.2, there is dedicated support for operations on JSON trees and paths through them.

+A `JsonPath` instance represents a path through a JSON data structure, starting from the root and specifying the JSON object keys.
+So, for example, for a JSON object like this:

+    scala> val user1 = Json(
+         |   "type" -> "user",
+         |   "profiles" -> Json(
+         |     "mybook"   -> Json("key" -> "AGW45HWH", "secret" -> "g4juh43ui9g929k4"),
+         |     "alt"      -> Json("key" -> "ER45DFE3", "secret" -> "0867986769de68")
+         |   ),
+         |   "and" -> 123,
+         |   "even" -> 456,
+         |   "more" -> Json("uninteresting" -> 678, "stuff" -> 999)
+         | )
+    user1: net.uniscala.json.JsonObject = {"even": 456, "more": ...

+we can specify the path to the `"mybook"` profile thus:

+    scala> val path = new JsonPath("profiles", "mybook")

+allowing us the retrieve that profile like this:

+    scala> val profile = user1.getAt[JsonObject](path)
+    profile: Option[net.uniscala.json.JsonObject] = Some({"key": "AGW45HWH", "secret": "g4juh43ui9g929k4"})

+If the path was invalid, we get `None`:

+    scala> val x = user1.getAt[JsonObject](new JsonPath("no", "such", "thing"))
+    x: Option[net.uniscala.json.JsonObject] = None

+Also, we specify the expect JSON type as a type parameter to the `getAt` method.
+If the different type is found, `None` is returned:

+    scala> val jstring = user1.getAt[JsonString](path)
+    jstring: Option[net.uniscala.json.JsonString] = None

+As a minor convenience, you can also apply a function at a value at the end of a path and get the result:

+    scala> def reverse(json: JsonValue[_]): JsonValue[_] = json match {
+         |   case JsonString(str) => JsonString("REVERSED: " + str.reverse)
+         |   case json => json
+         | }
+    reverse: (json: net.uniscala.json.JsonValue[_])net.uniscala.json.JsonValue[_]

+    scala> user1.applyAt(profiles / "mybook" / "secret", reverse)
+    res7: Option[net.uniscala.json.JsonValue[_]] = Some("REVERSED: 4k929g9iu34huj4g")

+Path segments can also be constructed or appended using `/`:

+    scala> val path = JsonPath.root / "profiles" / "mybook"
+    path: net.uniscala.json.JsonPath = profiles:mybook

+    scala> val path2 = path / "secret"
+    path2: net.uniscala.json.JsonPath = profiles:mybook:secret

+Importing the contents of `JsonPath` also allows you to abbreviate `JsonPath.root` to `/`:

+    scala> import JsonPath._
+    import JsonPath._

+    scala> val path = / / "one" / "more" / "path"
+    path: net.uniscala.json.JsonPath = one:more:path

+### Tree operations

+The are methods to deal with the tree-like nature of JSON.
+The `treeMap` methods operates in a similar way to the familiar functional `map`, but traversing the tree structure and applying the map function to the values at each key.
+Continuing to use `user1` declared in 'Paths' above:

+    scala> user1.treeMap( _ match { case js: JsonString  => "ASTRING"; case j => j } ) toPrettyString
+    res14: String =
+    {
+      "even": 456,
+      "more": {
+        "uninteresting": 678,
+        "stuff": 999
+      },
+      "type": "ASTRING",
+      "and": 123,
+      "profiles": {
+        "mybook": {
+          "key": "ASTRING",
+          "secret": "ASTRING"
+        },
+        "alt": {
+          "key": "ASTRING",
+          "secret": "ASTRING"
+        }
+      }
+    }

+The `treeMap` method is based on the even more powerful `treeCollect` method, which is analogous to the `collect` method in Scala collections - it's like `treeMap` but takes a partial function:

+    scala> user1 treeCollect { case o: JsonObject => o; case j: JsonInteger  => "ANINT" } toPrettyString
+    res15: String =
+    {
+      "even": "ANINT",
+      "more": {
+        "uninteresting": "ANINT",
+        "stuff": "ANINT"
+      },
+      "and": "ANINT",
+      "profiles": {
+        "mybook": {
+        },
+        "alt": {
+        }
+      }
+    }

+Sometimes it's useful to be able to access the path while doing a map or collect operation.
+For this, we have `pathMap` and `pathCollect` methods, where the supplied function takes both the path at which the function is being applied, and the JSON value:

+    scala> user1.pathMap {
+         |   _ match {
+         |     case (path, js: JsonString) if path.last == "secret" => "xxxxxxxx"
+         |     case (_, json) => json
+         |   }
+         | } toPrettyString
+    res9: String =
+    {
+      "even": 456,
+      "more": {
+        "uninteresting": 678,
+        "stuff": 999
+      },
+      "type": "user",
+      "and": 123,
+      "profiles": {
+        "mybook": {
+          "key": "AGW45HWH",
+          "secret": "xxxxxxxx"
+        },
+        "alt": {
+          "key": "ER45DFE3",
+          "secret": "xxxxxxxx"
+        }
+      }
+    }

+There are also more convenient methods for transforming JSON at known locations in the tree.
+One is the `replace` method:

+    scala> val profiles = / / "profiles"
+    profiles: net.uniscala.json.JsonPath = profiles

+    scala> user1.replace(
+         |   profiles / "mybook" / "secret" -> "asecret",
+         |   profiles / "alt" / "secret" -> "asecret2"
+         | ).toPrettyString
+    res18: String =
+    {
+      "even": 456,
+      "more": {
+        "uninteresting": 678,
+        "stuff": 999
+      },
+      "type": "user",
+      "and": 123,
+      "profiles": {
+        "mybook": {
+          "key": "AGW45HWH",
+          "secret": "asecret"
+        },
+        "alt": {
+          "key": "ER45DFE3",
+          "secret": "asecret2"
+        }
+      }
+    }

+Another is the slightly more general `transform` method, which, instead of replacing values, applies a function:

+    def reverse(json: JsonValue[_]): JsonValue[_] = json match {
+      case JsonString(str) => JsonString("REVERSED: " + str.reverse)
+      case json => json
+    }
+    reverse: (json: net.uniscala.json.JsonValue[_])net.uniscala.json.JsonValue[_]

+    scala> user1.transform(
+         |   profiles / "mybook" / "secret" -> reverse,
+         |   profiles / "alt" / "secret" -> reverse
+         | ).toPrettyString
+    res6: String =
+    {
+      "even": 456,
+      "more": {
+        "uninteresting": 678,
+        "stuff": 999
+      },
+      "type": "user",
+      "and": 123,
+      "profiles": {
+        "mybook": {
+          "key": "AGW45HWH",
+          "secret": "REVERSED: 4k929g9iu34huj4g"
+        },
+        "alt": {
+          "key": "ER45DFE3",
+          "secret": "REVERSED: 86ed9676897680"
+        }
+      }
+    }

 ## Parsing long JSON texts